-One of my greatest talents and passions as a decorator is to pair fabrics and wallcoverings, coordinating multiple patterns in a room.
+One of my greatest talents and passions as a decorator and interior designer is to pair fabrics and wallcoverings, coordinating multiple patterns in a room.
 To me, it is a missed opportunity to not put multiple fabrics on a sofa or a chair.
 I often tell clients, “Hey, we are ordering this piece custom.
 The manufacturer is covering it just for you, so let’s pick something only you could have!”
 The results of this effort and risk on install day is such a joy to me and the client when she sees all of the nuances of color and pattern play out in situ.

 It takes some convincing

-Some of my clients embrace the idea of multiple fabrics whole-heartedly, but some take a little more persuasion.
+Some of my interior design clients embrace the idea of multiple fabrics whole-heartedly, but some take a little more persuasion.
 In my experience, clients are afraid to put multiple fabrics on a piece of upholstery because they think it’s too customized.
 They are afraid they won’t be able to move it to another room or use it in a new home where they may want to utilize it among other fabrics, wallcoverings or carpets.
 But, I tell them, don’t worry about that.
 Because of our diligent efforts to coordinate all the fabrics and colors in a house, they should be able to mix and match their pieces effortlessly.
 I am always conscious that the laundry room should coordinate with the foyer.
 That is just how OCD I am about laying out room schemes.
 One room should always easily lead and coordinate with the rooms around it.

 This talent of combining patterns of fabrics, wallcoverings and rugs together comes naturally to me and has honed into quite a skill over my 20 years of decorating professionally and the 30 plus years of decorating as a hobby.
 But, for my client’s, they haven’t had the time or ability to hone this skill, so they choose safe combinations of fabrics, wallcoverings and area rugs because they are intimidated by “doing it wrong.”
 So here are my tips to help you select the perfect pairings of patterns for your walls, windows and upholstery.